 Earth Day is April 22nd – are you ready?
 If you are scrambling for last minute activities to do with your students, do not panic.
-We have five fun and easy activities below that are perfect for Earth Day fun.
+We have a few fun and easy activities below that are perfect for Earth Day learning.

 Plant a Seed